dlenroc/appium-roku-driver/README.md

 ### Initialization

-Like other drivers, roku-driver by default uses the so-called `fast reset` algorithm, in which registries are cleared before each test, and a full reinstallation occurs only if channel differ from the one already installed.
+Like other drivers, roku-driver by default uses the so-called `fast reset` algorithm, in which registries are cleared before each test, and a full reinstallation occurs only if the channel differs from the one already installed.

 Can be tunned using `noReset`, `fullReset` capabilities.